Spenbert02/FisnarRobotPlugin/docs/conversion_algorithm.md

 G28 ⟶ travel to the home position

-T<i> ⟶ change the active extruder to extruder 'i' (ie. T0 changes the active extruder to extruder 0)
+T<t> ⟶ change the active extruder to extruder 't' (ie. T0 changes the active extruder to extruder 0)

 ### Parameters